rudrakshi99/Tetris-Game/README.md

 -Then type in: ``git clone https://github.com/rudrakshi99/Tetris-Game.git``

--Download the music🎶 file of game in the same folder from [here](https://drive.google.com/file/d/1gUyr5-4b8RzUS29N5cCjkyhx_YKsTr5u/view?usp=sharing).
+-Download the music🎶 file of the game in the same folder from [here](https://drive.google.com/file/d/1gUyr5-4b8RzUS29N5cCjkyhx_YKsTr5u/view?usp=sharing).

--Run the python file and enjoy the game 🎉.
+-Run the Python file and enjoy the game 🎉.

 ## How to play